 3.3.1 Preliminary cost estimates

-Preliminary cost estimates for the TFWS options at Lake Conjola are shown in Table 3.13.
-Cost estimates are preliminary and may vary depending on site constraints for gauge locations and client requirements.
-Costs include installation of the planned rainfall gauge at George Boyd Lookout Area.
+Preliminary establishment cost estimates for the TFWS options at Lake Conjola are shown in Table 3.13.
+Establishment cost estimates are preliminary and may vary depending on site constraints for gauge locations and client requirements.